UK house price predictions 2025 & 2026

 KEY INFORMATION

-For the most comprehensive intel on house prices including what’s happening to house prices in your area and the outlook for house prices check out our monthly House Price Index.
-Our latest report indicates that across all the major house price indices house prices were on average down -0.2% over the past month and up +4% over the past year.
+For the most comprehensive intel on house prices including what’s happening to house prices in your area, and the outlook for house prices check out our monthly House Price Index.
+Our latest report indicates that across all the major house price indices house prices were on average up +0.1% over the past month and +1.4% over the past year.

 Sold prices are the most accurate indication of what’s happening with house prices.
 The most reliable measure is the Land Registry’s House Price Index.

-• Land Registry: reported an average house price of £268,000 in February 2025 with house prices steady versus January and up 5.4% year on year.
+• Land Registry: reported an average house price of £270,000 in October 2025 with house prices down -0.1% versus September and up 1.7% year on year.
 Note that Land Registry changed their methodology in tracking house prices in 2025 because the types of properties being sold can change over time.
-This has resulted in a recent drop in the average house price they are reporting.
+This has resulted in a drop in the average house price they are reporting.

 Looking at what’s happening with asking prices can also give us a useful overview of what’s currently happening in the UK property market.
 However, the downside is that these figures are about the price asked for by buyers, not the sold price eventually agreed.